Medical Skin Care

 1. What are your credentials and plastic surgery training experience?

 Patients are often referred to a plastic surgeon by their primary care physician; however, it is important to know what qualifies the surgeon to perform your procedure.
-Ask your surgeon if he/she is “Board-certified” in plastic surgery.
+Ask your surgeon if he/she is “board certified” or “board eligible” in plastic surgery.
 ASPS Member Surgeons are certified by the American Board of Plastic Surgery and are trained specifically in plastic surgery.
 They operate only in accredited medical facilities, adhere to a strict code of ethics and fulfill continuing plastic surgery education requirements, including patient safety techniques.

 2. How many procedures of this type have you performed?